IIIF/api/source/api/presentation/2.0/index.md

     * A canvas _MAY_ have a thumbnail, particularly if there are multiple images or resources that make up the representation.
     * A content resource _MAY_ have a thumbnail, particularly if there is a choice of resource.

 ####  4.2.
-Rights and Licensing Fields
+Rights and Licensing Properties

 attribution
 :   A human readable label that _MUST_ be displayed when the resource it is associated with is displayed or used.
-For example this could be used to present copyright or ownership, or simply an acknowledgement of the owning and/or publishing institutions.
+For example, this could be used to present copyright or ownership, or simply an acknowledgement of the owning and/or publishing institutions.

     Usage:
     {: .usage}
     * Any resource _MAY_ have an attribution label

 logo
 :   A small image that represents an individual or organization associated with the object.
 This could be the logo of the owning or hosting institution.
-It is _recommended_{: .rfc} that a [IIIF Image API][image-api] service be available for this image for rescaling.
+It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for manipulations such as resizing.

     Usage:
     {: .usage}
     * Any resource _MAY_ have a logo associated with it

 license
 :   A link to a resource that describes the license or rights statement under which the resource is being used.
 The rationale for this being a URI and not a human readable label is that typically there is one license for many resources, and the text is too long to be displayed to the user along with the object.
-If displaying the text is a requirement, then it is _recommended_{: .rfc} to include the information in an `attribution` field instead.
+If displaying the text is a requirement, then it is _RECOMMENDED_ to include the information using the `attribution` property instead.

     Usage:
     {: .usage}
     * Any resource _MAY_ have a license associated with it

 ####  4.3.
-Technical Fields
+Technical Properties

 @id
 :   The URI that identifies the resource.
-Recommended URI patterns are presented below.
+Recommended URI patterns for the different classes of resource are given below.

     Usage:
     {: .usage}